brainiac001/MIVA_COS201_G22_ASSIGNMENT/Project Documentation.md

   │    │    │
   │    │    └─► If valid (1–11)
   │    │
-  │    ├─► Execute chosen operation
-  │    │    │
+  │    ├─► Execute chosen operation (only after confirmation) │    │    │
   │    │    ├─► 1: Add student
   │    │    │        • Prompt for name, roll number, and marks